 6.)
 Smoke alarms

-Keep hot bulbs away from any flammable materials like enclosure covers or nearby curtains.
+Keep hot bulbs away from any flammable materials like plastic enclosure covers or nearby curtains.
 Do install smoke alarms in your tortoise room, garage, basement, or wherever you keep your heated indoor enclosures.

 Linear (long) reptile UVB fluorescent tube sizes.
 T-12 with a 1 1/2" diameter is the oldest size, T-8 (1") was the common size before the new T-5 HO tubes (5/8") were released.
 Reptile T-5 HO tubes are stronger and put out twice the light and UVB of the older the T-8 tubes.

 MVB UVB bulbs of different brands are not all the same size even if they are the same wattage.
 Two 100W MVB's are shown with small and large deep domes (top left).
 Zoo Med reptile lamp stands are great for hanging lights on tortoise tables and tubs (right).
 I use the larger size stands.
-Zoo Med T-5 HO UVB tubes and a fixture (bottom left).
+Zoo Med T-5 HO UVB tubes and a light fixture (bottom left).

 Zoo Med's ReptiSun fluorescent UVB tubes have been popular for years.
 They are available as 2.0 UVB, 5.0 UVB, and 10.0 UVB bulbs.
 For grassland species like star tortoises, the 10.0 bulb is better than the weaker 5.0.